DataDog/documentation/content/en/real_user_monitoring/error_tracking/explorer.md

 - Information about the RUM session in which the error occurred if actually collected by the RUM SDK.
 - Information about the user, such as their browser or their OS with the related versions that were used when the error occurred.

-## Monitor your issues
+## Get alerted on new errors

-It's critical to see an issue as soon as it happens, because it gives you the chance to proactively identify and a chance to fix it before it becomes critical.
+It's critical to see a new issue as soon as it happens, because it gives you the chance to proactively identify and fix it before it becomes critical.
 Error Tracking generates a [Datadog event][1] whenever an issue is first seen in a given service and environment and, as a result, gives you the ability to be alerted in such cases by configuring [Event Monitors][2].

 Each event generated is tagged with the fingerprint, the service and the environment so that you have a fine-grained control over issues you want to be alerted for.
+For example, as you can see below, you can be alerted whenever a new issue happens on your billing service in the production environment:

+{{< img src="real_user_monitoring/etracking_configure_event_monitor.png" alt="Configure Event Monitors With Error Tracking"  >}}

 [1]: /events